Rita1791/Benchmark-aware-WGS-preventive-genomics/manuscript/manuscript.md

 ## Abstract

 Accurate variant calling is essential for downstream genomic interpretation, but reproducibility and benchmark validation remain critical requirements before research or clinical translation.
 This study developed and evaluated a reproducible WGS variant-calling validation workflow using Genome in a Bottle HG001 / NA12878 reference material and GRCh38 chromosome 22 high-confidence benchmark regions.
 The workflow was progressively evaluated across 5, 25, and 50 regional chr22 validation sets using normalized bcftools isec comparison and formal RTG vcfeval benchmarking.
 In the final 50-region normalized comparison, 2592 truth variants were evaluated, with 2469 shared variants, 123 truth-only missed variants, and 0 project-only extra variants, corresponding to 95.25% recall, 100.00% precision, and 97.57% F1.
 Formal RTG vcfeval benchmarking across the same 50 regions identified 2465 true positives, 4 false positives, and 127 false negatives, corresponding to 99.84% precision, 95.10% sensitivity, and 97.41% F-measure.
 Missed variants were dominated by indels, including 66 deletions and 56 insertions, with only one missed SNV.
 A total of 77 missed variants had difficult-region annotations.
-These results demonstrate a robust benchmark-aware regional validation framework and identify indel detection in difficult genomic contexts as the major remaining limitation.
+These results demonstrate a a reproducible benchmark-aware regional validation framework and identify indel detection in difficult genomic contexts as the major remaining limitation.

 ## Keywords